logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

 - list: user_known_chmod_applications
   items: [hyperkube, kubelet]

-- rule: Set Setuid or Setgid bit
-  desc: >
-    When the setuid or setgid bits are set for an application, this means that the application will run with the privileges of the owning user or group respectively.
-    Detect setuid or setgid bits set via chmod
-  condition: >
-    consider_all_chmods and chmod and (evt.arg.mode contains "S_ISUID" or evt.arg.mode contains "S_ISGID")
-    and not proc.name in (user_known_chmod_applications)
-    and not exe_running_docker_save
-  output: >
-    Setuid or setgid bit is set via chmod (fd=%evt.arg.fd filename=%evt.arg.filename mode=%evt.arg.mode user=%user.name process=%proc.name
-    command=%proc.cmdline container_id=%container.id container_name=%container.name image=%container.image.repository:%container.image.tag)
-  priority:
-    NOTICE
-  tags: [process, mitre_persistence]
 ```

 In the configuration file, find the line that begins `- rule: Clear Log Activities`.